cryptomator/cryptomator.github.io/content/guides/encrypt-dropbox.en.md

 ---
+type: article
+weight: 1

 title: "Encrypt Dropbox: Protect Your Data Securely With Cryptomator"
-type: article
 description: "Protecting your cloud: How to encrypt your sensitive files in Dropbox with Cryptomator."
 aliases: ["/encrypt-dropbox", "/faq/usage/encrypt-dropbox"]